rowsquared/classifAI/COMPLETE_AUTH_SYSTEM_SUMMARY.md

 ## **Overview**

-A comprehensive, production-ready authentication and user management system has been fully implemented for the HitLann labeling tool.
+A comprehensive, production-ready authentication and user management system has been fully implemented for the classifai labeling tool.
 This includes login/logout, role-based access control, user management, sentence assignments, and visibility filtering.

 ---